aws-samples/iot-analytics-athena-ddb/README.md

 - **Are you sure you want to delete the folder sam-iot-analytics in S3 which contains the artifacts? [y/N]**: Y

 After removing **AWS SAM** application `sam-iot-analytics`, delete the **AWS Cloud9** environment created to deploy this solution.
 Follow the instructions on page <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/delete-environment.html" target="_blank">Deleting an environment in AWS Cloud9</a>, to do so.

+## Recommendations

+The sample *IoT* and customer information data used to test this solution doesn't contain sensitive data.

+However, you can find scenarios where you need to identify and treat private data, mainly related with *Personally Identifiable Information* (***PII***).

+In such scenarios, you should consider configuring additional security features on the services used in this solution, to avoid sensitive data exposure:
+- To verify if there is sensitive data being sent to the Data Lake **S3** bucket, activate [Amazon Macie](https://aws.amazon.com/macie/) in the account running this solution.
+It uses machine learning (*ML*) and pattern matching to discover and protect your sensitive data.
+- Regarding **Amazon DynamoDB**, all data is encrypted at rest and in transit, by default.
+However, if you want to protect your data before sending it to **DynamoDB**, you can use client-side encryption.
+For more information, visit the public documentation for [Amazon DynamoDB Encryption Client](https://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/what-is-ddb-encrypt.html).
+- To prevent data loss at **Amazon DynamoDB** table and avoid the need to reload it with Data Lake content, you can enable continuous backups using point-in-time recovery.
+For details on how to setup this feature, see [Point-in-time recovery for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.html).

 ## Security